Get a FREE heatpump worth £3000, with orders before summer

 be 4 m wide, your pool will have to be 8 cm above the surrounding ground level.

-Use this information and string lines, peg out the shape of the pool in the exact, intended
+this data, peg out the shape of the pool in its intended location using string lines.
+Always

-At this point consider the intended location of the Pool Pod base and trench .
+Next, plan the location of the Pool Pod base and the connecting trench.
+Follow permitted

-sufficient for the pumps and filters and there is not an excess heat loss through the pipes to
+water flow for pumps and filters while preventing excessive heat loss through the pipework,

-The trench should run in a direct line from the Pool Pod back to the closest corner of the
+Finally, the service trench should run in a direct line from the Pool Pod to the nearest corner

-pool (a maximum of 8 m) it should measure 450 mm wide x 650 mm below finished level.
+of the pool, measuring 450 mm wide by 650 mm below the finished ground level.

 Booking a delivery date: